Academic Integrity and Discipline

 In matters involving rallies, picketing, and other mass demonstrations, the Rules of University Conduct outlines procedures.
 Student Conduct and Community Standards is responsible for all disciplinary affairs concerning undergraduate students that are not reserved to some other body.

-It is expected that all students act in an honest way and respect the rights of others at all time.
+It is expected that all students act in an honest way and respect the rights of others at all times.
 Dean's Discipline is the process utilized to investigate and respond to allegations of behavioral or academic misconduct.
-The Dean's Discipline process is not meant to be an adversarial or legal process, but instead aims to educate students about the impact their behavior may have on their own lives as well as on the greater community and, as a result, is not meant to be an adversarial or legal process.
+The Dean's Discipline process is not meant to be an adversarial or legal process, but instead aims to educate students about the impact their behavior may have on their own lives as well as on the greater community.
 The process is initiated when an allegation is reported that a student may have violated University policies.
 Students may be subject to Dean's Discipline for any activity that occurs on or off campus that impinges on the rights of other students and community members.
 This also includes violations of local, state, or federal laws.
 Student Conduct and Community Standards is responsible for administering the Dean's Discipline disciplinary process all disciplinary affairs concerning students that are not reserved to some other body.
-Students are expected to familiarize themselves with the Standards and Discipline handbook and the comprehensive list of policies and expectations available on the Students Conduct and Community Standards website..
+Students are expected to familiarize themselves with the Standards and Discipline handbook and the comprehensive list of policies and expectations available on the Students Conduct and Community Standards website.
+For more information about the discipline process for undergraduate students, please review the Academic Integrity website.
 For more information about the discipline process for graduate students, please contact the Office of Graduate Student Affairs.

 Privacy and Reporting: Disciplinary proceedings conducted by the University are subject to the Family Education Rights and Privacy Act ("FERPA," also called "The Buckley Amendment").
 There are several important exceptions to FERPA that will allow the University to release information to third parties without a student's consent.
 For example, the release of student disciplinary records is permitted without prior student consent to University officials with a legitimate educational interest such as a student's academic advisor and to Columbia Athletics if the student is an athlete.
 The University will also release information when a student gives written permission for information when a student gives written permission for information to be shared.
 To obtain a FERPA waiver, please visit www.columbia. edu/cu/studentconduct/documents/ FerpaRelease.pdf.
 To read more about the exceptions that apply to the disclosure of student records information, please visit: www.essentialpolicies. columbia.edu/policy-access-studentrecordferpa.